sirosenberg/SR_Test/README.md

 The `-d` flag sets the detail level at the highest zoom (the default is 12).
 By setting `-d 14`, you are adding 4x as much resolution to the highest zoom level (set with the `-z` option), which means that as you zoom in past the highest zoom level, you have the resolution as if you had created two additional zoom levels.
 The advantage to using the `-d` option is that the resulting mbtiles file is much smaller (and is created much faster) than creating two additional zoom levels.

 ## Using `tile-join` to combine tilesets
 We can reduce the number of tilesets by combining two tilesets into one in some instances using `tile-join`.
 The 500k-per-tile limit applies when using `tile-join`.
 So where we have tilesets that are at different zoom levels -- i.e., where overlaying two different tilesets won't create a tile that exceeds 500k -- we can combine tilesets.
 This works for county data and block data, which have tilesets at different zoom levels; it also seems to work for tract and block data at zoom 9.
 However, it will not work for tract data at zoom levels 5-8 since the tileset for each speed can approach 500k.

-The syntax to combine two tilesets into one is
-`tile-join
+The syntax to combine two tilesets into one is `tile-join -f -o output.mbtiles input1.mbtiles input2.mbtiles` This puts each input tileset into a layer of the output tileset (we will investigate whether we can combine into one layer).